-7. Bereavement Leave: Up to three (3) days Bereavement Leave will be granted for each occurrence of death in the employee's immediate family.
-In cases where funeral services are located more than two hundred (200) miles from the employee's home, the employee may request up to two (2) additional days leave for the purpose of travel to and from the services.
+7. Bereavement Leave:

+Up to three (3) days Bereavement Leave will be granted for each occurrence of death in the employee's immediate family.
+In cases where funeral services are located more than two hundred (200) miles from the employee's home, the employee may request up to two (2)

+additional days leave for the purpose of travel to and from the services.
 The requests should be sent to the employee's immediate supervisor.

-Bereavement Leave shall be granted with full pay during the work year.

 - a.
-For the purpose of Bereavement Leave, immediate family is defined to include mother, father, sister, brother, husband, wife, son, daughter, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandchild, grandparent, aunt, uncle or anyone who is living with or considered part of the family. - b.
-Bereavement Leave will be granted only for days immediately following the death and days directly linked to a formal observance of the death (e.g., a funeral or memorial service). - 8.
-Attendance at the Legislature
+Bereavement Leave shall be granted with full pay during the work year. - b.
+For the purpose of Bereavement Leave, immediate family is defined to include parent, sibling, spouse or partner, child, child in-law, sibling in-law, parent in-law, grandchild, grandparent, aunt or uncle (pibling), or anyone who is living with or considered part of the family. - c.
+Bereavement Leave will be granted only for days immediately following the death and days directly linked to a formal observance of the death (e.g., a funeral or memorial service).
+Employees who appear to violate the intended purpose of bereavement leave may be required to show documentation (e.g. program from service, obituary, or copy of death certificate) for subsequent use and/or have a conversation about subsequent use, and may be subject to discipline for failure to follow leave procedures

+8. Attendance at the Legislature

-Upon specific request of a Washington State Legislative committee and his/her professional organization which is sent to Employment Services, and approval of the request by the appropriate executive level administrator, an employee may be absent for one (1) day only to give information at a committee meeting at the Legislature.
+Upon specific request of a Washington State Legislative committee and their professional organization which is sent to Employment Services, and approval of the request by the appropriate executive level administrator, an employee may be absent for one (1) day only to give information at a committee meeting at the Legislature.
 In the event such a hearing is postponed or extended, upon request an additional day or days may be approved.
-When such leave is approved, the employee will receive full pay and he/she or the organization he/she represents pays for the substitute's salary.
+When such leave is approved, the employee will receive full pay and the employee, or the organization pays for the substitute's salary.